dragon.native.barrier

 - abort() None

 The barrier is broken.
-Any threads that are in wait state will receive BrokenBarrierError. :rtype: None
+Any waiters that are in wait state will receive BrokenBarrierError. :rtype: None

 - destroy() None